How To Identify Male And Female Catfish for Spawning

 These are the basic features to distinguish between a male catfish and a female catfish.

 Criteria For Choosing Male And Female Fish Brood Stock For Spawning

-Ask a question, share your views.
+Ask a question, share your views on how to tell the difference between male and female catfish for breeding purpose.
 We love it when you drop comments!